tdcosim/TDcoSim/docs/user_guide/user_guide_introduction.md

 Following capabilities are planned in be added in the future:

 * Capability to include other types of DERs such as energy battery storage system.
-* Capability to introduce insolation change events. (comment: question on the "insolation" change events)
+* Capability to introduce insolation change events.
 * Capability to simulate generator tripping, line outages, load increase/decrease.
 * Capability to consider distribution system Under Frequency Load Shedding (UFLS) and Under Voltage Load Shedding (UVLS) schemes.